 How to Wear A Claddagh Ring

-Imagine what it would be like to experience every stage of love, loyalty and friendship.
-The claddagh story is an Irish folklore steeped in romantic tradition.
+Imagine what it would be like to experience every stage of love, loyalty, and friendship.
+The Claddagh story is Irish folklore steeped in the romantic tradition.

 What are Fenian Claddagh Rings or Fede Rings?

 Claddagh rings are fede rings and have a long history dating back to Roman times.
 The name "fede" derives from the Italian phrase mani in fede meaning loosely "hands joined in faith" or "hands joined in loyalty".
-The clasped hands were viewed as promise ring used as an engagement ring or wedding ring in medieval and Renaissance Europe.
-Irish Claddagh rings are a version of the fede ring has roots deeply seeded in long standing Irish tradition.
+The clasped hands were viewed as promise rings used as engagement rings or wedding rings in medieval and Renaissance Europe.
+Irish Claddagh rings are a version of the fede ring that has roots deeply seeded in long standing Irish tradition.

 Claddagh Engagement Ring

 You can share your love for your partner with a Claddagh Engagement Ring.
-Traditionally a claddagh engagement ringis worn on the left hand with the heart facing outward to symbolize engagement and pointed inward for marriage.
-Claddagh engagement rings have proclaiming love, loyalty and friendship for centuries.
-Truly any Irish Claddagh Ring can be worn as an Irish Promise Ringor Claddagh Engagement Ring.
+Traditionally a Claddagh engagement ring is worn on the left hand with the heart facing outward to symbolize engagement and pointed inward for marriage.
+Claddagh engagement rings have proclaimed love, loyalty, and friendship for centuries.
+Truly any Irish Claddagh Ring can be worn as an Irish Promise Ring or Claddagh Engagement Ring.

 - To wear a Claddagh ring on the right hand with the crown turned outwards, away from you indicates that the wearer is single.